-A lease purchase is a written agreement between a landlord and tenant giving the tenant an option to purchase the property at some future point in time.
-The terms of these agreements can vary a great deal.
-They may or may not include a set price.
-When they do, the price might be the appraised value at the time of purchase, or another agreed-upon value.
-Here are a few common questions about this type of real estate transaction.
+A lease purchase is a written agreement between a landlord and tenant, giving the tenant an option to purchase the property at some future point in time.
+The nature of this type of real estate transaction can vary a great deal, because virtually all the terms of a lease purchase are negotiable.
+For example, they may or may not include a set price.
+When they do, the price might be the appraised value of the property at the time of purchase or another agreed-upon value.

 Generally, the seller will want the tenant to give a non-refundable payment in advance to "purchase" the option to later buy the property.
-This is called an "option" payment and it can be any amount.
-It "locks in" the tenant's option to purchase even if the landlord later changes his mind.
+This is called an "option" payment, and it can be any amount.
+It "locks in" the tenant's option to purchase, even if the landlord later has a change of heart.

 There are several reasons why someone might want to lease a home with the option to purchase it later.

-- He may need some time to resolve credit problems so he can qualify for a traditional mortgage.
+- Time to qualify for a mortgage: They may need some time to resolve credit problems so they can qualify for a traditional mortgage.

-- He needs time to save up a down payment and he doesn't want to lose the home in the meantime.
+- Time to save for a down payment: They may need time to save up a down payment, and they don't want to lose the home in the meantime.

-- His lease is already as long as the landlord will agree to and he wants the option to buy rather than have to move again.
+- Don't have to move when the lease ends: Their lease is already as long as the landlord will agree to, and they want the option to buy rather than have to move again.

-- Sometimes very creative deals are made for repairs and improvements made by buyers.
-The value of this work can be applied to down payments or against the purchase price.
+- Personal investment: They have already invested substantially in the property via repairs and improvements.
+Often, the value of this work can be applied to down payments or against the purchase price.

-- The up-front option payment can increase the return on investment, and it stays with the owner even if the tenant does not purchase the property.
+- Increased return on investment: The upfront option payment can increase the return on investment, and it stays with the owner even if the tenant does not purchase the property.

-- The owner can lock in a reasonable price for the home in advance.
+- Locked-in sale price: The owner can lock in a reasonable price for the home in advance.

-- Offering a lease purchase option can bring in excellent tenants with long-term occupancy.
+- Attracts responsible tenants: Offering a lease purchase option can attract responsible tenants who are interested in long-term occupancy.

-- If the tenant thinks he may end up owning the home, he might be more inclined to maintain it in good condition throughout the lease period.
+- Keeps home in good condition: If the tenant thinks they may end up owning the home, they might be more inclined to keep it in good condition throughout the lease period.